pepicrft/ppineraes-old/posts/2021-01-28-scaling-up-an-open-source-project.md

 ---
 layout: post
-title: "Scaling up an open-source project"
+title: 'Scaling up an open-source project'
-categories: ["engineering", "open-source", "tuist", "github"]
+categories: ['engineering', 'open-source', 'tuist', 'github']
 ---

 One thing that I've been struggling a lot with lately is the amount of distractions that come with the growth of an open-source project.